-- Through their own operations and the businesses that occupy their properties, REITs help support nearly one million jobs in the U.S. each year.
+- Through their own operations and the businesses that occupy their properties, REITs help support nearly 1 million jobs in the U.S. each year.

 - REITs have become a bedrock of investment for everyday Americans – from teachers and firefighters to retirees and executives.
-For example, REITs are in 225,000 401(k) plans, representing 50 million Americans.There are more than 300 mutual funds and ETFs dedicated to REITs.
+More than 40 million Americans have REITs as part of their 401(k) plans.There are more than 200 mutual funds and ETFs dedicated to REITs.
 And according to one survey, REITs are in 75 percent of target date funds, the fastest-growing retail retirement investment.

-- There are nearly 200 listed REITs with an equity market capitalization of about $700 billion.
+- There are more than 200 stock exchange-listed REITs with an equity market capitalization of about $800 billion.
 This represents more than $1 trillion of underlying real estate and is roughly 15 percent of total commercial real estate.
 Most of the remaining 85 percent is held by tax-exempt entities like pension funds or pass-through partnerships.